 How are Membership Rewards® Points earned with the Premier Rewards Gold Card from American Express?

 Fortunately for those interested in the Premier Rewards Gold Card from American Express card, it gives users plenty of opportunities to earn rewards points.
-Firstly, after signing up for the card you are presented with the opportunity to earn a signing bonus of 25,000 points.
+Firstly, after recieving up for the card you are presented with the opportunity to earn a welcome bonus of 25,000 points.
 To qualify, you must spend $2,000 within the first 3 months of receiving your card.

 How about earning Membership Points through every day use?
 Things here still look good.
 The Premier Rewards Gold Card from American Express rewards users with 3 points for every $1 spent for flights booked directly with an airline.
 You also earn 2 points for every $1 spent at gas stations and supermarkets.
 All other purchases reward only 1 point per $1.
 No other Amex charge card offers rewards rates this good.

 How much value you get out of your Membership Reward points depends on how you choose to redeem them.
 On average, most spending categories will net you less than $0.01.
 Maximizing point value requires transferring points to hotel and airfare loyalty programs.
 American Express offers a broad range of loyalty programs to choose from, most of them at a 1:1.
 Transferring points has the potential to increase their value to $0.012+.

 Below is a list of all your redemption options and what kind of point value they provide.

 Shopping on Amazon